voidptr/noodle_notebook/README.md

     git clone --recursive https://github.com/voidptr/noodle_notebook.git

+If you don't already have the packages flask, flask_flatpages, and markdown2 then you'll need to grab them.

+    sudo pip3 install flask
+    sudo pip3 install flask_flatpages
+    sudo pip3 install markdown2

 ## Configuring Noodle (DO NOT SKIP)

 Configure by editing the headers of app.py.
 Specifically, you’ll want to